ypark9/yopa.page/content/blog/2026-06-01-bedrock-request-level-usage-attribution.en.md

 ### Request metadata

 This is the new one.
-You attach a small map of tags — say `{ "team": "growth", "project": "onboarding-assistant", "env": "prod", "user_id": "u_8421" }` — to each `InvokeModel` call.
+You attach a small map of tags — say `{ "team": "growth", "project": "onboarding-assistant", "env": "prod", "actor_group": "beta" }` — to each `InvokeModel` call.
 The tags land in your model invocation log on S3 (or CloudWatch), and you query them with Athena, OpenSearch, or whatever you already use.

 The win is *post-hoc flexibility*.
 You don't have to redesign your IAM tree or split inference profiles to ask a new question.
 Tag every call with `team` and `feature`, and you can re-slice spend by either dimension forever after.